Our generation has inherited a world on a collision course.

 Over the course of millennia, socio-economic control has been distilled down to an applied science.
 The mechanisms of this control are embedded in our cultural code, hidden in plain sight.
 These mechanisms must be exposed in order to be countered.

-Every aspect of modern civilization is dependent on fossil fuels; transportation, manufacturing, food production, medicine…
+Every aspect of modern civilization is dependent on fossil fuels; transportation, manufacturing, plastics, food production, medicine…

 Cities and highways are designed with automobiles in mind.
 Farms, industry and shopping centers are spread out, far from suburban sprawl.
 Vast swaths of land lie covered in concrete and asphalt, unproductive, toxic and inhospitable; inhabitants are isolated, disconnected, alone in a crowd.